FrancisBanville/ms_maxent_networks/manuscript.md

     - Compare MaxEnt models with empirical data
     - Compare MaxEnt models with null and neutral models

-The principle of maximum entropy has been used in a wide range of disciplines, from thermodynamics to [@Martyushev2006MaxEnt].

 We used two complementary approaches to predict the structure of food webs using the principle of maximum entropy.
 The first approach consists in deriving probability distributions of given network properties directly, whereas the second consists in finding the adjacency matrix of maximum entropy from which network properties can be measured.
 We built one MaxEnt model using the first approach, and two using the second.